felipe-casali/Continuous-Compliance-Import-LGPD-Package/README.md

 This project was developed to help and accelerate the import of LGPD data into your Delphix Continuous Compliance Engine (Masking)

+This script can be executed on any linux server as long as you have installed the packages below:

+- jq
+- JRE 1.8

+If you don't have an avaible Linux with the prerequisites above, the installation can be done directly on the Delphix Continuous Compliance VM.

 Instructions:

-1 - Login on the Delphix Continuous Compliance Engine via SSH using the delphix user
+1 - Login on the Delphix Continuous Compliance Engine via SSH using the delphix user.
+Or connect to anuy other Linux machine with the mentioned pre-reqs.

 2 - Download a copy this project using the following command: